Jatin-exe/2022_qutech_challenge/README.md

 ### Jatin Khanna
 Indeed my first hackathon as well, first time I've stayed up for more than 24hrs awake and still i'm not feeling sleepy.
 Had the opportunity to meet and work with great people in MIT iQuHack22.
 Looking forward for more Hackathons and learning more about Quantum Computing.
 The Mentors were of great guidance as well , My Favourite part was actually the Gather.town, it was fun meeting people passionate about Science.
+This shall serve as a springboard for my grand entry in the world of Quantum Mechanics